eshe-huli/spreadsheet/specs/spec.rst

 ----

 1. Read through the spec below.
+2. Think through your major design choices. **Note:** The design of this project is subtle and easy to botch, so you will be well served by thinking it through!
+3. Email your interviewer any questions you have about the spec or project.
-2. Set up a fresh environment of Python 3.7 (if using Python) or Node 10.x (if using Javascript).
+4. Set up a fresh environment of Python 3.7 (if using Python) or Node 10.x (if using Javascript).
-3. Think through your major design choices and any questions you want to ask your interviewer before you start coding.

 Interview structure
 -------------------